 Hickory won the “Best in Show” prize at the 2011 Westminster Kennel Club Dog Show. – the first Deerhound to win this prestigious title.
 You can see her videos on Hulu, Spotify and YouTube.

 The Scottish Deerhound is a big dog – one of the largest breeds out there.
 He reaches to a height of 32 inches and weighs 130 pounds.
 He is, in fact, the second tallest dog breed after the Irish Wolfhound.

-The Deerhound is big, strong and very mucular.
+The Deerhound is big, strong and very muscular.
 He is a warrior of a dog.
-This breed has a long head, tapering muzzle, black nose, silky moustache and prominent beard.
+This breed has a long head, tapering muzzle, black nose, silky mustache and prominent beard.
 He has a long, tapering tail, large, floppy ears, folded back, and hazel or dark brown eyes.

 His coat is somewhat coarse and wiry and rugged enough to protect him against harsh weather conditions, such as in the Scottish Highlands.
 The skin is usually of a dark blue-grey color.
 It can also be of other colors such as red fawn, yellow, sandy red, brindle, light gray and dark gray.
 He sheds a lot, so you have to give his coat a good brush 2 or 3 times a week.